-Elephants in circuses are particularly at risk of contracting TB because of routine transport that may expose them to other infected elephants and because of stress factors, including painful punishment, extreme confinement, inconsistent water quality, an inconsistent food supply, and poor nutrition.
+Elephants in circuses are particularly at risk of contracting TB because of routine transport that may expose them to infected humans or elephants and because of stress factors, including painful punishment, extreme confinement, variable water quality, an inconsistent food supply, and poor nutrition.

 Recognizing the rising threat of the disease in elephants, the United States Animal Health Association produced the first edition of its “Guidelines for the Control of Tuberculosis in Elephants” in 1998 as a reference for the U.S. Department of Agriculture (USDA), the federal agency charged with drafting animal-health laws.
 As our awareness of the disease has improved, revised guidelines have been drafted, incorporating new discoveries as well as improved testing and treatment techniques.
 In 2012, the USDA promised that it would protect human and animal health by requiring elephant exhibitors to test and treat elephants for the disease according to the leading animal-health standards.
 But now, despite this promise—and even though cities and states have barred performances because of the threat of disease—the USDA has washed its hands of the TB crisis eliminated any requirement that exhibitors test and treat elephants for TB.

 In the meantime, circuses have kept sick elephants on the road.
 In 2014, Ringling Bros. traveled with the elephant Banko, who was found to have active TB.
 In the months that it took to confirm the disease, she potentially exposed other elephants, workers, and countless members of the public to the illness.
 She had been exposed to TB during a tour the previous year, when an elephant named Asia contracted it.
 By failing to require testing for captive elephants and failing to bar potentially infectious elephants from travel and public contact, the USDA is endangering animal welfare and public health.
 For the sake of both elephants and your family, think twice before attending an elephant performance.